aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 - **Test failures or errors:** If any ANTA test reports a failure or error status.

 !!! tip
-    Standard Ansible error handling (e.g., `ignore_errors`) can be used if desired.
+    To continue running the playbook when `anta_runner` fails, use Ansible `ignore_errors`.
 For more details, refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_error_handling.html).

 ## Roadmap